core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Set-up of New Endpoints # {#setup}

-An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, with which it can derive the Sender Context.
+From the Group Manager, an endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID, with which it can derive the Sender Context.

 When joining the group or later on as a group member, an endpoint can also retrieve from the Group Manager the authentication credential of the Group Manager as well as the authentication credential and other information associated with other members of the group, with which it can derive the corresponding Recipient Context.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g., by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.